 Professor McGann, one of the world’s leading Byron scholars for over thirty years, is not only editor of Byron’s Complete Poetical Works, but has also written a huge range of critical essays and books on Byron and his poems.

-The Byron Society invite proposals for 20 minute papers on any aspect of Byron’s Don Juan relating to its conception, reception and imitation.
+The Byron Society invite proposals for 20-minute papers on Don Juan.

 - Byron’s sources, influences and inspirations for Don Juan